 The realization of ZigBee wireless network is based on the ZigBee protocol stack.
 For CC2530, TI Company provides a complete Z-Stack protocol stack, and this protocol stack can realize the networking of complex networks.
 System initialization is to prepare for the operation of the operating system.
-It is mainly divided into initializing the system clock, detecting whether the chip voltage is normal, initializing the stack inside the chip, initializing the configuration of the hardware board, initializing the hardware modules of the chip, initializing the Flash storage, forming the node MAC address, initializing some non-volatile variables, initializing the MAC layer, initializing the application architecture layer, and initializing the operating system, and more than ten items such as all interrupts are enabled.
-The Operating system abstraction layer (OSAL) operating system entity starts with an infinite loop function: osal_start_system().
+It is mainly divided into initializing the system clock, detecting whether the chip voltage is normal, initializing the stack inside the chip, initializing the configuration of the hardware board, initializing the hardware modules of the chip, initializing the Flash storage, forming the node MAC address, initializing the application architecture layer, and initializing the operating system, and more than ten items such as all interrupts are enabled.
+The Operating system abstraction layer (OSAL) operating system().
 This function is the main part of the rotating query operating system, and what it does is to constantly query whether an event has occurred in each task, if it happens, execute the corresponding function, if it does not happen, just query the next task.
 When developing the application layer, through the osalAddTasks () function, create OSAL tasks to run task programs.
 Data collection is an important part of the wireless module [47].
 When the terminal module receives the collection start command broadcast by the coordinator, nine terminal devices arranged on the wall of the transformer tank start collecting simultaneously.
 Each terminal collects 1s of data according to the timer, a total of 8 000 bytes.
 After collecting for 1s, each terminal is preset according to the program and the data were sent wirelessly to the coordinator in turn [48].